Nonparametric tests for stochastic dominance between linear combinations of risks: Stochastic dominance without distributional assumptions

 \section{Stochastic dominance without distributional assumptions}

 {We have been interested in finding conditions {on the distribution of the underlying variables and the weights such that} (\ref{SD-cx}) holds}.
 However, this stochastic dominance can also be seen as a starting point to obtain infinitely many other dominance relations, using somewhat standard arguments in ordering theory.
-In this subsection, we will focus on the implications of (\ref{SD-cx}), with a special focus on the most common family of linear combinations, namely, sample means.
+In this section, we will focus on the implications of (\ref{SD-cx}), focusing on sample means, indisputably the most important linear combinations based on a sample.
 We show that sample means satisfy a hierarchical property, whenever $\xbar{s}\geq_{st}\xbar{t}$.
 Namely, the latter condition implies $\xbar{ks}\geq_{st} \xbar{kt}$ for every positive integer $k$.
 This result can be extended using general linear combinations instead of just sample means.
-Moreover, we search for a result that can be seen as a special case of Theorem~\ref{thm:ourlinear}, but does not rely on distributional assumptions on the underlying random variables.
+Moreover, we search for a result that can be seen as a special case of Theorem~\ref{theorem chen}, but does not rely on distributional assumptions on the underlying random variables.
 Such a result is possible if we assume $\xbar{s}\geq_{st} X$ plus a stronger type of ordering between the weight vectors, which can be seen as a special case of majorization, defined as follows. \begin{definition} Let $\thetabar=(\theta_1,\ldots,\theta_k)$ be a vector of nonnegative weights such that $\sum_{i=1}^k \theta_i=1$ and $h\geq2$ an integer. \begin{enumerate} \item An $h$-split of $\thetabar$ is a $(k+h-1)$-dimensional vector $(\theta_1,\ldots,\theta_j^{(h)},\ldots,\theta_k)$ where, for some $j\in\{1,\ldots,k\}$, the coordinate $\theta_j$ is replaced by the $h$-dimensional vector $\theta_j^{(h)}=(\frac{\theta_j}{h},\cdots,\frac{\theta_j}{h})$. \item Given vectors $\thetabar$ and $\etabar$ with nonnegative components we say that $\thetabar$ is $h$-split majorized by $\etabar$, represented by $\thetabar\prec_s\etabar$, if $\thetabar$ can be obtained from $\etabar$ by a finite number of $h$-splits. \end{enumerate} \end{definition}

 It is immediate that $h$-split majorization implies the usual majorization, as given in Definition~\ref{def:maj}, after filling with zeros the missing components of the shorter vector.
 Indeed, if $\thetabar$ is obtained from $\etabar\in\mathbb{R}^k$ by a finite number of $h$-splits, then $\thetabar\in\mathbb{R}^{\ell}$ for some $\ell> k$. {Then $\thetabar \prec_h \etabar$ implies $\thetabar \prec \widetilde\eta$, where $\widetilde\eta = (\eta_1,\dots,\eta_k,\widetilde{0}_{\ell-k})\in\mathbb{R}^{\ell}$ is defined as in Remark \ref{rem:size}}.